dynamsoft-docs/capture-vision-docs-mobile/programming/cordova/user-guide/barcode-reader.md

 ### Customizing the Scan Region

 You can also limit the scan region of the SDK so that it doesn't exhaust resources trying to read from the entire image or frame.
-In order to do this, we will need to use the [`Region`](../api-reference/interface-region.md) interface along with the `DCVCameraEnhancer` class.
+In order to do this, we will need to use the <a href="https://www.dynamsoft.com/capture-vision/docs/programming/cordova/api-reference/interface-region.html" target="_blank">Region</a> interface along with the `DCVCameraEnhancer` class.

 How to set scan region: